blockchain-lab/shared_vision_towards_programmable_economy/README.md

 ### Architecture for creating trust

-We present a blueprint for creating a trustworthy programmable economy.
+We propose an architecture to create a decentralized infrastructure for four economic primitives.
+The novelty of our work is the application of the Internet architecture throughout our architecture, owned by both everybody and nobody.
+Our work is academically pure.
+It relies on autonomy, self-governance, and weak coupling.
+Each of the four economic primitives are meticulously designed without relying on any middleman, they are void of any central authority, do not require any central server, remove the need for central databases, and even does not depend on Internet connectivity.

 Our blueprint builds heavily on the concepts proven within the gig economy and combines it with blockchain technology.
 It contains four layers: strong digital identities, sub-second money transfers, digital trust, and blockchain-regulated marketplaces.
+We believe our proposal is the first proposal with real-world viability, as it is the only detailed proposal based on rigorous experimental science: running code.
-This work is based on experimental science, for each component within our architecture we crafted an operational prototype and conducted real-world testing.
+This work is based on a decade of experimentation, for each component within our architecture we crafted an operational prototype and conducted Internet-deployment tests.
-Each of the four layers in our proposed economic architectural blueprint is designed to reinforce the strength, usability and profitability of the other layers.
+Each of the four layers in our proposed economic architectural blueprint is designed to reinforce the strength, usability and efficiency of the other layers.

-In the remaining sections of this work we will present how we have applied and validated our architecture.
+Upcoming sections present how we applied and validated our architecture.
 We created a decentralized alternative for the Uber taxi service and a decentral market for direct real-estate investment, without middlemen.

 We believe that Blockchain technology enables decentralized economies of higher efficiency and stability then currently known.
-This work broadens the applications of the organisational principle behind The Internet, owned by nobody and everybody.
+This work broadens the applications of the organisational principle behind The Internet.
-Offering full sovereignty to all decision making entities, full transparency one their past performance, and openness.
+Offering full sovereignty to all decision making entities, full transparency on their past performance, and opennessi in general.
 We are applying ideas fundamentally concerned with freedom of individuals, embedding a natural disposition to trust, and combining it with a very unforgiving blockchain-based mechanism for rule-breaking economic actors: digital ostracism.
+The threath of being banned forever from an ecosystem may seem to lack compassion and forgiveness, but boosts trust.
+Game theory shows that the "shadow of the future" removes cheating incentives.
+In our architecture we apply the grim trigger strategy defined in 1971 to punish dishonesty, lying, cheating, and fraud [[REF](https://www.jstor.org/stable/2296617)].
+In other words, mistakes can be forgiven, but intentional digital manipulation or cheating is not.

+Our work establishes a blueprint for creating a trustworthy programmable economy.
 The term programmable economy was introduced by consultancy form Gartner Inc. in 2015.
 Our work adds various architectural details, a single clear direction, feasible laws, and operational prototypes when compared to the original idea.
 They describe it as _"the programmable economy, enabled by metacoin platforms and smart technologies, will support new forms of value exchange, new kinds of markets (including dynamically defined on-demand markets), and new kinds of economies such as the attention economy, the reputation economy, the on-demand economy and the resource optimization economy."_[[REF](http://www.gartner.com/newsroom/id/3146018)]